The Commonwealth Division

 But is there a will to form an ongoing Commonwealth contingent?
 One cannot see it yet.
 It was reported that Britain had suggested that Commonwealth troops in Afghanistan operate as a combined unit as in Korea but Canada had said no. And after Iraq and Afghanistan will the people of Britain, Canada and Australia be prepared to support military operations of even that size in the foreseeable future?
 The scenario that might bring it about would be the result of a negative concern rather than a positive inspiration.
 If the United Kingdom, Canada, Australia and possibly New Zealand all happened to agree to serve in a future operation in a force dominated by the United States they might decide to join together to put a cushion between themselves and the Americans and thus form a joint brigade or division.
 But, as mentioned, that did not happen in Afghanistan, which was one such situation.

 In 2010 a British naval journal did advocate the creation of a standing Commonwealth naval force to face future naval threats.
 It made a compelling case, and perhaps a standing Commonwealth military force might also be justified.
 From a strictly naval or military perspective there is no reason not to consider the proposal.
-But in the three years since there is no evidence that any of the Commonwealth countries have pursued the journal’s suggestion.
+But in the years since the article appeared there is no evidence that any of the Commonwealth countries have pursued the journal’s suggestion.

 The reality is that it would require a political desire for closer political ties between the countries of the Commonwealth to happen first before such naval or military co-ordination or integration could be initiated.
 That political desire existed, at least to a sufficient degree, in 1951; it does not exist today; there is no certainty of it emerging in the near future.